0xWJ/code-judge/README.md

   - make sure you have set timeout for the request(i.e.`requests.post(..., timeout=...)`).
 If you use long-batch api, the timeout should be long enough to wait for the workers to finish.
 3. You should check the log of the api and workers to see if there are any errors.

-# Run code in a container(sandbox)
+# Run code in a sandbox

 The default configuration is to run the code in the host, which is not safe.
-We make it default because you can use it everywhere (even when the host is a docker container.), and it is much faster than running in a container.
+We make it default because you can use it everywhere (even when the host is a docker container.), and it is much faster than running in a sandbox.

-If you want to run the code in a container, you can write a shell script to execute python/cpp code (by setting `PYTHON_EXECUTE_COMMAND`, `CPP_COMPILE_COMMAND` and `CPP_EXECUTE_COMMAND`) in a new docker container.
+If you want to run the code in a sandbox, you can customize `PYTHON_EXECUTE_COMMAND`, `CPP_COMPILE_COMMAND` and `CPP_EXECUTE_COMMAND` environment variables to run the code in a sandbox.
+Here are some popular sandboxes you can use.

+## Docker/Podman
 Note:
   1. the worker manager (run_workers.py) should run as root user unless you use rootless docker/podman.
   2. It will be much slower than running in the host, because it needs to create a new container for each request.
 You may want to consider `crun` to make it faster.

-## Python
+### Python

 Assume you have a docker image with python and popular packages installed, and the image name is `python:code-judge`.